16 species

 Growth Duration: Annual, Biennial

-Distribution: Occurring on both sides of the Cascades in Washington; widely distributed throughout much of North America.
+Distribution: Occurring on both sides of the Cascades in Washington; Alaska to California, east to the Atlantic Coast.

 Habitat: Moist roadsides and wasteland.